 (Can you see a strong pattern to my writing?)

-Can you conceive of a world where we we operate like this?
+Can you conceive of a world where we operate like this?
 Where we model this deeply rooted self-awareness and self-compassion and delight in each other without needing to BE each other?

-Not an outright lie because there are people who will judge or even hate you because you don’t fit their mold.
+Not an outright lie because there are people who will judge or even hate you because you don’t fit their mould.
 Sometimes, frankly, I really just wish you’d agree with me so I could feel at ease.

 Comparison can also tip us over into not just self-judgment but harsh criticism of those who don’t meet our impossible standards.

-I love seeing people push back against status quo, do things differently, buck the trends.
+I love seeing people push back against the status quo, do things differently, buck the trends.
 I am drawn to people with strong and honest voices – even if I don’t agree with everything they have to say.